coreos/rpm-ostree/doc/treefile.md

  * `default_target`: String, optional: Set the default systemd target

+ * `postprocess-script`: String, optional: Full filesystem path to a script that will be executed in the context of the target tree.
+The script will be copied into the target into `/tmp`, and run as a container (a restricted chroot, with no network access).
+After execution is complete, it will be deleted.

+   It is *strongly recommended* to avoid using this except as a last resort.
+   Having the system generated through RPMs allows administrators to understand the inputs to the system.
+Any new files created through this mechanism will not have the versioning inherent in RPM.

+   Only the script file will be copied in; thus if it has any dependencies, on data beyond what is in the target tree, you must embed them in the binary itself.

+   An example use for this is working around bugs in the input RPMs that are hard to fix in stable releases.

  * `remove-files`: Delete these files from the generated tree

  * `remove-from-packages`: Array, optional: Delete from specified packages